tonyhschu/manifold-cad-live-preview/MODEL_GUIDE.md

 - If your model doesn't appear in the preview, check for errors in the browser console
 - Verify that your model function returns a valid Manifold object
-- If using the async API, ensure all async operations are properly awaited